::My FC-170 ::

 tank in after being repaired...looks really good...lots cheaper than a new one!
 Now hoping the coil comes in soon....ready to get it running again!
 More to come!

-first time since I have had it!
+the first time since I have had it!
 What a blast.
 Oh and notice the picture below; it is parked frontwards in the driveway because it runs!
-I have a video that I will link to
+I have a video that I will

 UPDATE: Click here for VIDEO

-it was coming from Istanbul, Turkiye!
+that it was coming from Istanbul, Turkiye!
 I had Glass Tech from here in Lubbock come by and measure for new windows.
-Also, I ordered a new wind shield from
+Also, I ordered a new wind shield

-Southern States Glass in Virginia.
+from Southern States Glass in Virginia.
 I have ordered and received door rubber molding and I will begin putting that in tomorrow (July 3rd).
-I now have all the lights
+I now have all the

-working!
+lights working!
 A few days ago, my neighbor brought over a bottle of "Super Gloss" polish and said I should try it out on the old FC.
 So I did!
-See the results below!
+See the results

 So far, I have only applied it to the cab.
 I think it looks pretty good!
 More to come!